 Tooth decay, as described by WebMD is “damage that occurs when germs (bacteria) in the mouth make acids that eat away at a tooth,” leading to a hole in the tooth, called a cavity.
 Tooth decay is caused by poor oral health habits such as not brushing teeth regularly, eating foods that are high in sugar and carbohydrates, lack of fluoride, dehydration or not enough saliva, smoking, and chewing tobacco.
 If tooth decay is left untreated, pain, infection, and tooth loss may occur.

 We’ve gathered tips from some of the oral hygiene experts for you.
-By avoiding unhealthy habits and following the simple routinely practices we have listed, you can overcome poor oral hygiene and avoid its consequences mentioned above.
+By avoiding unhealthy habits and following the simple routine practices we have listed, you can overcome poor oral hygiene and avoid its consequences mentioned above.
 Follow these few tips to get there:

 - Brush your teeth regularly and properly to avoid bad breath and plaque build-up